Remembering the novelty of face-to-face training

 The International Institute of Marine Surveying’s (IIMS) submission to the Australian Senate, raising members concerns as to the direction and delivery of AMSA’s services for domestic commercial vessels, has been widely agreed with and extensively quoted in the Rural and Regional Affairs committee’s recently published report entitled Performance of the Australian Maritime Safety Authority.

-IIMS expressed concerns over the new system’s excessive red tape, inappropriate and unsafe survey standards being applied and a lack of government concentration on safety Continue reading “IIMS advocacy acknowledged by Australian Senate as Performance of the Australian Maritime Safety Authority report is published”
+IIMS expressed concerns over the new system’s excessive red tape, inappropriate and unsafe survey standards being applied and a lack of government concentration on safety management system development and implementation.
+These and other matters were highlighted by the IIMS and other submissions to the Australian Senate Committee.

-Geoff Waddington takes over as President of IIMS
+Geoff Waddington takes over as IIMS President

-In normal times, a short ceremony would have taken place as the President’s medal was formally handed from the outgoing to the incoming President, but this year, for obvious reasons, the Annual General Meeting was held in an online only capacity.
+In normal times, a short ceremony would have taken place as the IIMS President’s medal was formally handed from the outgoing to the incoming President, but this year, for obvious reasons, the Annual General Meeting was held in an online only capacity.
 However, a short video had been pre-recorded showing Capt Zarir Irani seeming to hand the medal through a Zoom screen to Geoff Waddington who appeared to take delivery of it.
 The wonders of modern technology and a fun gesture not lost on the large online audience.

-Continue reading “Geoff Waddington takes over as President of IIMS”
+Continue reading “Geoff Waddington takes over as IIMS President”

 Instagram Posts from the IIMS @iimsmarine